ishivanim/MULTIPLE-LINEAR-REGRESSION/README.md

     2) Cleaned and prepared the dataset for modeling.

-    3) Applied Principal Component Analysis (PCA) to reduce dimensions and capture maximum variance.
+    3) Applied Principal Component Analysis (PCA) to check if dimension reduction is necessary or not and also to capture maximum variance.

     4) Model Development